Pierre François Étienne Bouvet de Maisonneuve

-Pierre-François-Henri-Étienne Bouvet de Maisonneuve (28 December 1775, in Saint-Benoît, Réunion – 18 June 1860, in Saint-Servan) was a French Navy officer and privateer.
+Ship-of-the-line Captain Pierre-François-Henri-Étienne Bouvet de Maisonneuve (28 December 1775 – 18 June 1860) was a French Navy officer and privateer.
 Born to a Navy captain, Bouvet started sailing at the age of 11, He served under his father on various ships between France and the Indies.
-He was taken prisoner by the British during their occupation of Toulon.
+He was taken prisoner by the British during their occupation of Toulon in 1793.